backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 - $$g(q, \dot q)$$ is $$n \times 1$$ vector of gravity terms, and
 - $$\tau $$ is $$n \times 1$$ vector of joint torques.

->The equation can derived from the first principles of Lagrangian mechanics below.
+This equation can be derived using either Newton-Euler method or using the first principles of Lagrangian mechanics via Euler-Lagrange which is what we do here.

 Robot Dynamics